SharryXu/jira-assistant/README.rst

 If you want to customize the definition file to adapt the new Excel, you can do below steps.

 1. Creating the definition file like below.
 Inside the :code:`PreProcessSteps` list, you can determine the procedure which will be triggered before sorting and also inside the :code:`SortStrategyPriority` list, you can decide the sort algorithms' order.
+Note: We need to make sure there is one column named ``StoryId`` and only one.

 .. code-block:: json